 The noble girl curled up in the wreckage with a faint moan.

-‘That’s not how you’re meant to treat princesses,’ Athion said.
+‘That’s not how you’re meant to treat princesses,’ he said.
 ‘It’s a good thing she’s probably just got some bruises or I’d be annoyed with you.’

-The mallet exploded in a green flash.
+The mallet exploded in a green flash, spraying splinters across the floor.
 The Faceless One swivelled and wrenched his blade from the wall.
-‘She’s only a princess because she was born in a castle.
+‘She’s a princess because she was born in a castle.
 I was born with a powerful soul, really it’s her who ought to be bowing and scraping to me.’

 ‘There’s more than power to life.’
 Athion watched the green sparks crawl along the man’s blade.
 ‘Power won’t make you happy.’